LogoElectromagnet Maker

 12v electromagnetic lock fit checker

-Evaluate voltage alignment, effective holding-force margin, backup runtime, and release-path readiness before locking a 12 v electromagnetic lock into your RFQ.
+Evaluate voltage alignment, effective holding-force margin, backup runtime, and release-path readiness before locking a 12 v electromagnetic lock into your for-sale RFQ.

 Use the exact nameplate voltage for the lock model.